A-Lo/C-Shell-Project/Shell/README.md

 To compile the C file: gcc -lreadline myShell.c -o shellObj To run the program: ./shellObj
+[Note]: You can name the object whatever you want, I gave it shellObj for demonstration purposes

 [angelo_Shell]~> ls
 myShell.c  README.md  shellObj